 Facts: 3 famous AI:s

 - Eliza is a basic chat robot developed in 1966.
 Despite the fact that Eliza was completely unintelligent, many felt that she really showed understanding of psychological problems, among other things.
 Eliza’s standard phrases were “how are you doing now?” and “tell me more”.

-- Watson is IBM’s super computer currently pursuing a medical career.
+- Watson is a computer system created by IBM.
+Originally developed to answer questions on the quiz show Jeopardy!, it is currently pursuing a medical career.
 Its duties will include making cancer diagnoses and helping out where there is a shortage of doctors in India.